 Mana Health is dedicated to streamlining data access, interoperability, and innovation in healthcare.
 Mana is a Hawaiian word that means “flowing energy.”
 We chose that word to represent what we do, because our mission is to help healthcare data flow more easily across the healthcare system (and our Co-Founder grew up in Hawaii).
 We began our journey in 2013, when we designed our award-winning patient portal around the idea that patients would bring their own data to create a unified health record.
 As value-based care accelerated, so did the need for greater innovation and interoperable solutions.
 We released our ManaCloud platform to support those broader needs to help power the future of healthcare the way we hope to see it evolve.

-Mana Health is headquartered in New York City, with additional offices in Atlanta.
+Mana Health is headquartered in New York City.
 Our team is made up of leading technologists and business operators who have many decades of experience across healthcare, secure data solutions, enterprise software, and operations.
 We are passionate about impacting the cost and quality of healthcare, and working with clients and partners who share that passion.

 Chris is a recognized thought leader and innovator in the world of healthcare data and interoperability.
 A son of two physicians, having grown up both in Italy and Hawaii, Chris learned from his parents that medical records provided immense amounts of information but not the insights they had expected.
 His early realization was that by combining medicine and computer science, raw data could be transformed into a highly effective and efficient tool to positively impact the health of patients on a massive scale.
 This realization was the foundation of Mana Health using the word “mana” in native Hawaiian which means “flowing energy.”